Prospects for Reconstructing the Free-floating Planet Mass Function at the Population Level with the Nancy Grace Roman Space Telescope: Microlensing

 Only one more independent observable is required to fully break the degeneracy, permitting a direct mass measurement of the lens.
 The final observable, however, is the most challenging.
 This is the microlensing parallax \citep{Han2004}

 where $a_\perp$ is the transverse distance between two telescopes that observe the event simultaneously.
 For higher mass lenses with $t_E \gtrsim$ month, it is possible to measure this parameter using the Earth's orbital motion; however, since FFP events are expected to be short in duration ($t_E \sim 1- 10 ~\text{hours})$, two simultaneous observations are required.
-Marshaling such joint observational programs is a significant challenge, hence parallax measurements for any Roman data cannot be ensured.
+Though there are many ongoing efforts to provide such joint observations during Roman's GBTDS using telescopes such as Subaru Hyper-Suprime Cam \citep{Suzuki2025}, DECam \citep{Yang2026}, and Euclid \citep{Bachelet2022,Ban2023}, marshaling such joint observational programs is a significant challenge, hence contemporaneous observations for all identified Roman microlensing events cannot be ensured.

 As a result, in order to reconstruct the mass function of FFPs, an exploration of population-level studies is needed.
 In the following section, we present a methodology by which to do this with the distribution of $t_E$ alone, which is the one assured observable that Roman will measure for all detected events.
 We then extend the methodology to the joint $t_E - \rho$ distribution and quantify the associated improvement.